yingding/ai-hackathon-022025/docs/01 GetStarted.md

 * An Azure subscription
 * Your Azure Portal User have "Azure AI Developer" assigned

+#### 0 Login to Azure Portal

+In a web browser, open the Azure portal at https://portal.azure.com and sign in using your Azure credentials.

 #### 1 Create a resource groups

-* resource groups in the Azure portal search
+* Search "resource groups" in the Azure portal top searchbar.
 * create
 * "rg-ai-sandbox-<yourname>-uno"
-* Region: East US 2
+* Region: East US 2 / East US
 * Review + Create
 * Create